-1. Lay a cloth or paper measuring tape on the mother's belly, holding the 0 on the tape at the top of the pubic bone.
-Follow the curve of her womb up and hold the tape at the top of her womb.

-3. Doctors, nurses, and many midwives are taught to count pregnancy by weeks instead of months.
-They start counting at the first day of the last monthly bleeding, even
+- Lay a cloth or paper measuring tape on the mother's belly, holding the 0 on the tape at the top of the pubic bone.
+Follow the curve of her womb up and hold the tape at the top of her womb. - 2.
+Write down the number of centimeters from the top of the pubic bone to the top of the womb. - 3.
+Doctors, nurses, and many midwives are taught to count pregnancy by weeks instead of months.
+They start counting at the first day of the last monthly bleeding, even though the woman probably got pregnant 2 weeks later.
+Counting this way makes most pregnancies 40 weeks long.